Breezydust/ADXL345/index.md

     <hr>

     <h3 id="september-03-2019-week-1">Week 1 - September 3, 2019</h3>
     <p>Welcome!
 I've just created this webpage.
-It will host links to various documentation related to my SmartWatch project.</p>
+It will serve as a blog with weekly updates on project status.
+All documentation can be found <a href="https://github.com/Breezydust/SmartWatch/tree/master/Documentation">here.</a></p>
   </body>
 </html>